Posted on January 8, 2016

 FREE CRIMINAL DEFENSE CONSULTATION

 Because of the severe penalties following a conviction for corporal injury, it’s important to retain an attorney at the cases earliest juncture.
-If you’ve been arrested or charged with inflicting corporal injury (PC 273.5), contact a Criminal Defense Attorney at the Law Offices of John D. Rogers for a free confidential consultation concerning your right and defenses.
+If you’ve been arrested or charged with inflicting corporal injury (PC 273.5), contact an Orange County Criminal Defense Attorney at the Law Offices of John D. Rogers for a free confidential consultation concerning your right and defenses.
 Our office handles all domestic violence cases throughout southern California including Orange County, Los Angeles, Ventura, San Bernardino, and Riverside counties.

 California Penal Code 273.5(a) defined – (“(a) Any person who willfully inflicts corporal injury resulting in a traumatic condition upon a victim described in subdivision (b) is guilty of a felony, and upon conviction thereof shall be punished by imprisonment in the state prison for two, three, or four years, or in a county jail for not more than one year, or by a fine of up to six thousand dollars ($6,000), or by both that fine and imprisonment.”)